DinoChiesa/Gemini-Function-Calling/README.md

 ## Framing

-I built this some time ago as a way to explore the function calling capability in Gemini models, and I shared it here with the intention to educate and illustrate.
+I built this some time ago as a way to explore the function calling capability in Gemini models, as well as tool use in Anthropic models, and I shared it here with the intention to educate and illustrate.

 Since then, there has been plenty of activity in this space.
 Two big items: Anthropic published the [Model Context Protocol